zaklogician/libmantle/README.md

   -g hello examples/hello/hello.system
 ```

-and inspecting the `examples/hello/generated.*` files.
+from the root directory of this repository, and inspecting the
+`examples/hello/generated.*` files.

 ## Where to go from here?